 Meanwhile, the graph window at the lower left of the Main Screen represents the graph of a representative Remote Monitoring Station, providing minute by minute Radiation detail, as well as access to a log of the data by spreadsheet, along with detailed identification information for that station.
 A Remote Graph like this is readily available for every station shown on the Map.

 Although the picture above shows a static map, the Radiation Map is fully interactive, with zoom capabilities, descriptions of Nuclear Sites and Monitoring Stations, additional Map Layers, including Counties, Airports, Roads, Railroads, Lakes and Rivers, and even the capability to download City Streets for your county.
 Plus, in keeping with the elements of a true Network, the GeigerGraph software has its own Chat forum.

-Global Map: The latest version adds a global map, including all countries in the world, along with major cities, and most Nuclear Sites in those countries.
+Global Map: The Radiation Network is global, with Monitoring Stations in Europe, Asia, Latin America, etc, and the program includes a global map, showing all countries in the world, along with major cities, and most Nuclear Sites in those countries.
 This makes possible a truly universal Radiation Network, where monitoring stations can operate from any country and share their data with those in the United States, and vice versa.